Shy5ta/inventoryManager/README.md

 5. Input Handling (UX):
            Uses `std::getline` and input buffer cleaning (`cin.ignore`) to safely handle user input, including item names that contain spaces.

+#PROJECT ARCHITECTURE
+This project is built on the principles of Polymorphism, allowing the InventoryManager to treat all items generically while ensuring specific behaviors are executed at runtime.
+1. Item.h:
+              The abstract base class (ABS) defines common attributes and                    declares pure virtual functions such as checkStatus(),                         toFileString etc.
+              The technical concept demonstrated is abstraction and                          polymorphism.

+2. inventoryManager.h/.cpp:
+                              This file manages the primary container,                                       *std::vector<Item>, and handles all CRUD logic.
+It includes robust exception handling on file                                  load.
+                              The technical concept demonstrated is                                          encapsulation and File I/O(fstream).

+3. perishableItem.h/.cpp:
+                                 This file is a derived class that overrides                                    virtual functions and includes Date                                            Comparison Logic using <ctime>.
+                                 The technical concepts demonstrated are                                        inheritance, and runtime polymorphism.

+4. main.cpp:
+              This file contains the interactive menu, primary application                   loop, and input handling utilities.
+              The technical aspect demonstrated is control flow.

 #BUILD AND RUN INSTRUCTIONS
   This project requires a C++ compiler that supports the C++11 standard or newer (e.g., MinGW, GCC).